HLR/DomiKnowS/developer/KNOWLEDGE.md

     p=90
   )
 ```
-The example above show usage of optional attribute `p` which specify with the value from 0 to 100 the certainty of validity of the constraint.
+The example above show usage of another optional attribute `p` which specify with the value from 0 to 100 the certainty of validity of the constraint.

-The basic blocks are combined using the following functions implementing Logical connectives:
+The predicates are combined using the following functions implementing logical connectives:
 	- `notL()`,
 	- `andL()`,
 	- `orL()`,